OADA/oada-docs/rest-specs/REST-API-Examples.md

 </html>
 ```

-Agcloud.com's response is an HTML web page that challenges Frank to login with
+Agcloud.com's response is an HTML page that challenges Frank to login with local
-local user credentials or with an OADA federated account.
+user credentials or an OADA federated identity.

-Frank elects to login with the OADA federated identity `frank@farmeridentity.com` using his user-agent which generates a GET request back to agcloud.com.
+Frank elects to login with the OADA federated identity
+`frank@farmeridentity.com` and therefore his user-agent  generates a GET request
-If farmeridentity.com's OpenId Connect endpoint is unknown to agcloud.com then it
+back to agcloud.com.
+If farmeridentity.com's OpenId Connect endpoint is unknown
+to agcloud.com then it queries
-queries `farmeridentity.com/.well-known/openid-configuration` to discover the
+`farmeridentity.com/.well-known/openid-configuration` to discover the correct
-correct URL.
+URL.

 **Request**
 ```http